 Students experience a gradual release of responsibility in reading and understanding requirements and move toward independence in their reading comprehension while also achieving greater depth of understanding by solving increasingly more complex requirements.

 Many activities can be classified as programmatic research.
 Some examples include: using the Hatch Studio Reference Manual and the Hatch Studio Debugging Guide as a means of furthering knowledge and understanding of the writing and editorial process used in computer programming, writing in Pseudocode in order to engage in a planning process (similar to writing an essay outline or building an argument with a series of flashcards), using self-documentation, using reference libraries, using reference communities like Stack Overflow, and finding and using many other sources of information that can help in the programming process.
+We are also exploring the concept of computing immersion and how this influences the student experience.

 Programmatic research, which is done whenever an individual is coding with a real-world computer language, like any research process, can be done well or poorly.
 The more students have teachers who can guide them through the research process, and the more they have opportunities to practice programmatic research, the better the results.
 While programmatic research is one of the five competencies of computer programming, it is also a means of achieving deep learning of global competencies (and an increasingly important part of digital fluency).